CatWithTail/rsyslog-nginx-clickhouse/README.md

 | http_user_agent    |curl/7.29.0| referrer       |                                  |
 |http_x_forwarded_for| -         | blob           | all after this value will be here|

+it's necessary for parsing date because of nginx regular time format not acceptable for the clickhouse.
+Change nginx time format - could be not a good idea if some different software uses nginx's logs.
+Also,  we have to change month format from char type into digit type then we have to put a month into a separated variable.

 Create a rule for lognormalizer in file /etc/rsyslog.d/nginx.rule:
 ```